 - April is #HIEAwarenessMonth!
-This year's theme #TeamHope focuses on the many ways we come together as a team to address the disparities that exist for children and families impacted with HIE, and celebrate their remarkable, and sometimes heartwrenching stories of hope, resiliency, and dignity and respect to all outcomes.
-Learn more and download the free #HIEAwarenessMonth toolkit at Hieawarenessmonth.com. - It's #HIEAwarenessMonth and we're sharing our #TeamHope toolkit!
-HIE impacts 2-3 per 1,000 live births, worldwide, and this month is all about celebrating the teams surrounding our families, across all outcomes, and learning how we can improve care, communication and connection to improve quality of life for children and families facing HIE. - This year's #HIEAwarenessMonth brings the whole team together.
-With educational moments, panel discussions from families and leading clinicians and researchers, we're showing what can be done when we come together and work to best support and celebrate the stories of the HIE community. - You can support #HIEAwarenessMonth in April by sharing out tools from the Hieawarenessmonth.com toolkit, showing that everyone is a part of #TeamHope!
+This year's theme #HopeInspires focuses on the many ways we come together as a team to address the disparities that exist for children and families impacted with HIE, and celebrate their remarkable, and sometimes heartwrenching stories of hope, resiliency, and dignity and respect to all outcomes.
+Learn more and download the free #HIEAwarenessMonth toolkit at Hieawarenessmonth.com. - It's #HIEAwarenessMonth and we're sharing our #HopeInspires toolkit!
+HIE impacts 2-3 per 1,000 live births, worldwide, and this month is all about celebrating the teams surrounding our families, across all outcomes, and learning how we can improve care, communication and connection to improve quality of life for children and families facing HIE. - This year's #HIEAwarenessMonth highlights how Hope can Inspire action, community, creativity, connection and support.
+With educational and community events, educational resources and awareness, we're showing what can be done when we come together and work to best support and celebrate the stories of the HIE community. - You can support #HIEAwarenessMonth in April by sharing out tools from the Hieawarenessmonth.com toolkit, showing how #HopeInspires!